urosorozel/rpc-openstack/README.md

 # Linting

-If you would like to lint against a version of ansible that is not the default, set the `ANSIBLE_VERSION` environment variable to the proper pip version specification:
+If you would like to lint against a version of ansible that is NOT the default, set the `ANSIBLE_VERSION` environment variable to the proper pip version specification: